dacr/advent-of-code-2022/README.md

 - no side effects,
 - no mutable data structure,
 - readable, maintainable and easily understandable,
-- only with the standard library except for ZIO-test used for unit testing.

 Solutions :
 - [day01](src/test/scala/day01/Puzzle.scala) - ok